pranavraikote/Python-Selenium-WhatsApp/README.md

-# whatsapp-selenium
+# Python-Selenium-WhatsApp
 Python code for sending Whatsapp message using Selenium

 # About
-The script can send a Whatsapp message to a specified contact name using Whataspp Web. <br>
+The script can send a Whatsapp message to a specified contact name using Whataspp Web.
+Can be used to send bulk messages or take revenge for any prank played on you (Spamming). <br>
 (It an automated approach except the scanning of Whatsapp QR Code)

 # Pre-requisites